Sessions

 with Susie Wood and Frances Moya

-This session, designed for physiotherapists and occupational therapists, will address the common challenges within SCI rehabilitation.
+This session, designed for physiotherapists and occupational therapists, addresses the common challenges within SCI rehabilitation.

-It will include a range of case studies varying in SCI functional ability, to allow for a more comprehensive understanding of the complexities of SCI.
-This session will cover acute, community and lifelong care.
+It includes a range of case studies varying in SCI functional ability, to allow for a more comprehensive understanding of the complexities of SCI.
+This session covers acute, community and lifelong care.

 Neurogenic bowel dysfunction; and Autonomic Dysreflexia